phogroup/pho_group_website/content/post/CSML/index.md

 ---
-title: We have won a new collaborative grant of $509,995 for conducting research on DeepFusion Accelerator for Fusion Energy Sciences in Disruption Mitigation.
+title: We have been awarded a new collaborative grant of $509,995 for conducting research on DeepFusion Accelerator for Fusion Energy Sciences in Disruption Mitigation.
 date: 2023-03-10
 ---